sss-dclemente/PowerAppsCodeApps/docs/how-to-create-from-scratch.md

-# Create an app from scratch - turn an app from vite into a Power Apps code app
+# Create an app from scratch

-This guide walks through how to set up an blank app from vite and connect it to a Power Apps using a Power Platform SDK.
+This guide walks through how to set up an blank app from vite and turn it into a Power Apps code app.

 This guide covers:
 - Configuring a TypeScript app using the Power Platform SDK

 ## Prerequisites